C. P. Ramaswami Iyer: Legacy

-Indian civil servant C. S. Venkatachar wrote that the Kashmir issue might have been resolved in favour of India had Jawaharlal Nehru chosen C. P. instead of Gopalaswami Ayyangar to present India's case at the United Nations.
+Indian civil servant C. S. Venkatachar wrote that the Kashmir issue might have been resolved in favour of India had Jawaharlal Nehru chosen Iyer instead of Gopalaswami Ayyangar to present India's case at the United Nations.
 The same view was also shared by Arcot Ramasamy Mudaliar.
-While chairing the Indian Committee on National Integration, C.P. introduced the clause making it mandatory that newly elected member of Parliament and state assemblies should take an allegiance to the Indian Union.
+While chairing the Indian Committee on National Integration, Iyer introduced the clause making it mandatory that newly elected member of Parliament and state assemblies should take an allegiance to the Indian Union.
 It is believed that the introduction of this clause compelled the Dravida Munnetra Kazhagam to give up its goal of secession from the Indian Union.

-C.P. was an active freemason and served as a member of the Carnatic Lodge.
+Iyer was an active freemason and served as a member of the Carnatic Lodge.

 Criticism

-Sir CP Ramaswami Iyer with Directors of Travancore National and quilon bank which includes C.P.
-Matthen (MD), K. C. Mammen Mappillai, M. O. Thomas Vakkel Modisseril(Director) and Barrister VT Thomas.
+Sir Sir C. P. Ramaswami Iyer with Directors of Travancore National and quilon bank which includes Iyer Matthen (MD), K. C. Mammen Mappillai, M. O. Thomas Vakkel Modisseril(Director) and Barrister VT Thomas.

-While being hailed as a modernising reformer by many, C. P. is also criticised as a capitalist, authoritarian, imperialist, anti-Christian and anti-Communist by some.
-C. P. has been sharply criticized for failing to rescue the deteriorating Travancore National and Quilon Bank and for cracking down on the bank and its managing director, C. P. Mathen.
-It is believed that C.P., allegedly an anti-Christian framed the downfall of Quilon Bank, using his influence.
-In 1946, Communist dissent over C. P.'s policies erupted in the form of the Punnapra-Vayalar revolt which was crushed with a brutal hand by Travancore army and navy.
-Communist hatred over C. P.'s policies finally culminated in an assassination attempt upon the Diwan.
-However, despite deep antagonism between C. P. and Communists, he opposed the dismissal of the Communist government of Kerala headed by E. M. S. Namboodiripad in 1959 by the Jawaharlal Nehru government as "unconstitutional".
-C. P. was also labelled as a "secessionist" due to his initial reluctance in merging Travancore with the Indian Union.
+While being hailed as a modernising reformer by many, Iyer is also criticised as a capitalist, authoritarian, imperialist, anti-Syrian Christian (Malayalees following Christianity, not a different ethnic group, in Travancore) and anti-Communist by some.
+Iyer has been sharply criticized for failing to rescue the deteriorating Travancore National and Quilon Bank and for cracking down on the bank and its managing director, Iyer Mathen.
+It is believed that Iyer, allegedly an anti-Syrian Christian framed the downfall of Quilon Bank, using his influence.
+In 1946, Communist dissent over Iyer's policies erupted in the form of the Punnapra-Vayalar revolt which was crushed with a brutal hand by Travancore army and navy.
+Communist hatred over Iyer's policies finally culminated in an assassination attempt upon the Diwan.
+However, despite deep antagonism between Iyer and Communists, he opposed the dismissal of the Communist government of Kerala headed by E. M. S. Namboodiripad in 1959 by the Jawaharlal Nehru government as "unconstitutional".
+Iyer was also labelled as a "secessionist" due to his initial reluctance in merging Travancore with the Indian Union.
 Jawaharlal Nehru said of his attitude towards imperialism:

 There is little now in common between us except our nationality.
 He is today a full-blooded apologist of British rule in India, especially during the last few years; an admirer of dictatorship in India and elsewhere, and himself a shining ornament of autocracy in an Indian state.

 His attempt to negotiate a trade agreement with Pakistan on behalf of Travancore was viewed as a betrayal by most Indians.